safespring/docs/content/backup/performance/first-backup.md

 ```
 /opt/tivoli/tsm/client/ba/bin/TSMDEDUPDB_${SERVERNAME}${NODENAME}.DB
 ```
-However, even with optimizations, there is going to be some overhead incurred from comparing the metadata from your filesystems with the metadata from the backup server to prevent unnecessary uploads to the server.
+However, even with such optimizations, there is going to be some overhead incurred from comparing the metadata from your filesystems with the metadata from the backup server to prevent unnecessary uploads to the server.